What Are Flavonoids and What Do They Do?

 Knowing What Flavonoids Do in the Body

-Once flavonoids are consumed, they interact with our body in several ways.
-They can aid in digestion, help the body fight off harmful organisms, and play a role in cell cycle regulation.
+Once consumed, flavonoids interact with our body in several ways.
+They can aid in digestion, help fight off harmful organisms, and play a role in cell cycle regulation.
+Flavonoids also interact with our body’s endocannabinoid system, helping to maintain homeostasis.
+They influence the function of various hormones and enzymes, impacting everything from mood to metabolic processes, and can also modulate the body’s immune response.

 FAQs Section